T

-The Reverend Pinckney College Readiness Program offers high school students in Beaufort, Charleston, Colleton, Hampton and Jasper counties tailored support and resources throughout the college application process to help them prepare for, research, evaluate and ultimately select which college is right for them.
-The anonymous donors who started the Reverend Pinckney Scholarship Program at Coastal Community Foundation established College Readiness as an 18-month prerequisite program to help ensure students’ success leading up to, during and after college.
-Those who complete the College Readiness Program are eligible to apply for the Reverend Pinckney Scholarship Program in the second semester of their senior years of high school.
+he Reverend Pinckney College Readiness Program offers high school students in Beaufort, Charleston, Colleton, Hampton and Jasper counties tailored support and resources throughout the college application process to help them prepare for, research, evaluate and ultimately select which college is right for them.
+The anonymous donors who started the Rev. Pinckney Scholarship Program at Coastal Community Foundation established College Readiness as an 18-month prerequisite program to help ensure students’ success leading up to, during and after college.
+Those who complete the College Readiness Program are exclusively eligible to apply for the Rev. Pinckney Scholarship Program in the second semester of their senior year of high school.

 About the program

-At Coastal Community Foundation, our in-house college access specialists provide personalized support and guidance to students and their families.
-Students are coached on preparing for ACT/SAT tests, writing college essays, seeking and obtaining financial aid and scholarships and filling out FAFSA forms.
+At Coastal Community Foundation, our student success managers provide personalized support and guidance to students and their families.
+Students are coached on preparing for ACT/SAT tests, writing college essays, seeking and obtaining financial aid and scholarships and filling out FAFSA (Free Application for Federal Student Aid) forms.
 They are offered advice and counseling from college enrollment specialists and visit college campuses with their peers in the program.
 While it involves rigorous and consistent coaching, the program is designed with flexibility in mind to accommodate students’ activities, work and personal obligations.

 The College Readiness Program incorporates four main areas of focus: